Antony1060/blog/src/routes/posts/en/the_journey.md

 ## Who?
 I'm a <span>{ selfAge() }</span> year old :sparkles: **aspiring** :sparkles: full stack dev sort of gravitating towards the backend part of fullstack.
 Currently I've done a few commission type jobs for a few people, out of which I'd like to give a shoutout to some of the best people I've ever worked with, <Profile name="lego" /> and <Profile name="isaac" />.
-These people provided me with soo many opportunities and I definetely wouldn't be where I am today without them.
+These people provided me with soo many opportunities and I definitely wouldn't be where I am today without them.

 I'm currently still open for comissions, but I'm really starting to love open source development so I'm doing a bit of that too.